 Braces can also trap food and lead to a higher risk of cavities if your teen does not brush and floss properly.
 Smoking tobacco can lead to a higher risk of cavities or pre-dispose teenagers to gum disease and oral cancers.
 It is not yet known if vaping contributes to tooth decay, but currently-available evidence suggests that it does.

 An important way to develop healthy dental habits in teenagers is to see a dentist like Dr. Brittany or Dr. Yoni for dental cleanings and exams every six months.
-A dentist is a voice of authority outside of your immediate family that teenagers are more likely to listen to.
+Our Seattle dentists are a voice of authority outside of your immediate family that teenagers are more likely to listen to.
 If you have had trouble getting your teenager to change their dental habits, it’s a good idea to ask your dentist to discuss their oral health with them.
 Contact us for an appointment right away.